|ULIDIA INTEGRATED COLLEGE||Grant Maintained Integrated College|

 - Other Applicants. (i.e. those who do not meet any of criteria 1 to 6)

-In the event of over-subscription in the last criterion that can be applied at each stage of the process, selection for places will be on the basis of the initial letter of the surname of the child wishing to transfer, with the child being selected in the order set out below.
+In the event of over-subscription in the last criterion that can be applied at each stage of the process, selection for places will be on the basis of the initial letter of the legal surname (as shown on the birth certificate) of the child wishing to transfer, with the child being selected in the order set out below.

 The order was determined by a randomised selection of letters.
 These letters will also be used in the event of a tie occurring at any of the above admissions stages.
 In the event of surnames beginning with the same initial letter, the subsequent letters of the surnames will be used in alphabetical order.
 In the event of two identical surnames the alphabetical order of the letter of the first forename appearing on the transfer form will be used.
 Hyphenated surnames, consisting of two separate surnames will be treated as one complete word for selection purposes.